 By using the "Share" options, you can invite other people to access your files on Google Drive.
 There, they can view your files, download them, or copy them to their own Google Drive.
 You can even allow them to comment on or edit your files, which is really handy if you're editing business documents as part of a team!

 Google Drive isn't just a place for storing files that are already on your computer.
 You can also use Google Docs to create word documents, spreadsheets, presentations, drawings, and more without leaving Google Drive!
 Then you can store your newly-created documents on Google Drive, where they are automatically saved so that you never have to worry about losing your work!

 Those are just a few things that you can do with Google Drive!
-In our Google Drive course, we’ll examine how Google Drive pricing works, how to upload files to Google Drive, how to create Google Docs in Google Drive, and much more.
+In our Google Drive course, we’ll examine how its pricing works, how to upload files, how to create Google Docs in Google Drive, and much more.
 Get on your way to making Google Drive your engine of choice for storing and sharing your computer files safely, quickly, and conveniently!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!